Redemption

 🔁 How Redemption Works

-1. The user initiates redemption and selects a collateral type
+1. The user initiates a redemption and manually selects the CDP to redeem from.

 2. VUSD is burned by the protocol

-4. That CDP’s debt is reduced by the redeemed amount
+3. The debt of the affected CDP is reduced by the redeemed amount.

-5. The redeemer receives an equal USD value of collateral
+4. The redeemer receives an equivalent USD value of the selected collateral.

 📌 Important Notes